Cathy and Greg Griffith

 The foundation operates on the premise that helping others mends the brokenhearted.

-It is Cathy’s desire to use the foundation to help change our world and the outcome of pancreatic cancer by uniting us all in the fight to Sideline Pancreatic Cancer through fundraising to support the research of Dr. A. James Moser.
+It is Cathy’s desire to use the foundation to help change our world and the outcome of pancreatic cancer by uniting us all in the fight to Sideline pancreatic cancer.

-Since 2010, the Griffith Family Foundation has donated $230,000 to the research efforts of Dr. A. James Moser.
+Since 2010, the Griffith Family Foundation has raised donated more than $300,000 to support pancreatic cancer patients and research efforts.